leetcode-repetition/user-feedback/README.md

    * **What solution would you like?** – Clear description of the new functionality.
    * **What alternatives have you considered?** – Any other solutions you evaluated.
 4. **Submit**—we’ll review and add it to our roadmap if it fits the project scope.

 ---

-## Templates

-We’ve configured two templates in `.github/ISSUE_TEMPLATE/` so you can file the right kind of feedback every time:

-* **bug-report.md** – Bug reports
-* **feature-request.md** – Feature ideas

-Templates ensure you include all necessary details up front, improving turnaround and clarity.

----